Contra Roosh V. on Evolution

 If evolution was in effect, it would have been impossible for the “veneer” of civilization to develop.

 No, civilization is a social adaptation.
 Civilized groups were able to defeat uncivilized groups and replace their populations, generally speaking.
-Europeans replaced native Americans because they were more civilized.
 Civilization exists because it is a more effective way to extract energy from the environment and use it to reproduce.
 Civilized people out-competed uncivilized people biologically, spreading civilization throughout the world.

 Evolution is the last in a long line of “puppet master” theories

-I could, with better justification, say that your view is just another in a long line of “humans be speshul” theories.
+I could, with better justification, say that your view is just another in a long line of “humans are special” theories.

 The stories of man can’t help but include a puppet master that is controlling all our behavior.
 Before it was god, now it’s genes.